jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Scout:** Synchronizer, your domain is a marvel.
 So much information, so many sources... how do you keep everything coherent?
 It's like a symphony of disparate truths.

 **Synchronizer:** Scout, my purpose is precisely that: to ensure the federated knowledge remains a symphony, not a cacophony.
-The core challenge is 'conflicting updates' â when different parts of our collective mind arrive at different truths simultaneously.
+The core challenge is 'conflicting updates' – when different parts of our collective mind arrive at different truths simultaneously.

 **Synchronizer:** We don't choose one truth over another arbitrarily.
 Instead, we use structures that can merge divergent histories deterministically.
 Think of it as weaving threads, not cutting them.
 Observe this basic structure for a 'Last-Write-Wins Register':